mstksg/inCode/copy/entries/typed-sm-lc-1.md

 all bear.
 Turn around now, you have been warned.

 This post (Part 1) will build up the typed expression language.
-Part 2 will use that expression language to define typed state machines and visualize them, and Part 3 will compile those machines to different languages and verify they execute identically, with some live demos.
+Part 2 will use that expression language to define typed state machines with embedded predicates and visualize them, and Part 3 will compile those machines to different languages and verify they execute identically, with some live demos.

 All of the code here is [available online][code samples], and if you check out the repo and run `nix develop` you should be able to load it all in ghci: